 These are the key components for a monetary system (and all of them are available by now in the blockchain):

 - Base-Money –main cryptocurrencies, which are not manipulatable in the supply will serve as base-money: Bitcoin, Ethereum, and Litecoin.

 - Credit-Money and Debt – blockchain has well-developed means to borrow and to lend.
 There are central lending solutions (which control the private keys of the users) and there are decentral lending solutions (which do not have any access to the user’s assets).

 In our current fiat money system, 90% of the money is the credit-money, created via bank lending.
-Banks are continuously creating credit-money via the lending process and destroying credit-money when the loans are paid back.
+Banks continuously create credit-money via the lending process and destroy credit-money when the borrowers pay back the loans.

 The credit-money means in essence loan agreements (debt), which are transferable to third parties, which can use this as a means of payment to the next parties and so on.
 At the end of the loan term, the borrower has to pay to the holder of the loan agreement.